BosqueLanguage/BosqueCore/docs/language/expressions.md

 - `DeltaLogicalTime` literals of the form `[+-]Nl` where `N` is a positive numeric value representing a delta in logical time ticks.

 ### String Literals
-Bosque provides both explicitly Unicode strings (chars) and C-style strings (CChars) which are limited to printable ASCII values.
-Unicode String literals are enclosed in double quotes `"` and support numeric escape sequences of the form `%xYY;` where YY is the codepoint value in hexidecimal.
-Special named escapes are supported as well as described in the [BREX](https://github.com/BosqueLanguage/BREX) library.
-CChar literals are enclosed in single quotes `'` and support escape sequences as well.
+Bosque provides both explicitly Unicode `String` values (and chars `UnicodeChar`) and C-style `CString` values (and corresponding `CChar` values) which are limited to printable ASCII values.
+Unicode string literals are enclosed in double quotes `"` and support numeric escape sequences of the form `%xYY;` where YY is the codepoint value in hexidecimal.
+Special named escapes are supported as well as described in the [BREX](https://github.com/BosqueLanguage/BREX) library. `CString` literals are enclosed in single quotes `'` and support escape sequences as well.

 String literals by default can be multi-line and preserve whitespace using trailing backslashes `\` to indicate line continuation -- see [BREX](https://github.com/BosqueLanguage/BREX) for more details.

 ## Regular Expression Literals
 To match strings Bosque provides regular expression literals for both Unicode strings and C-style strings.
-These literals are enclosed in slashes `/.../` and support the regex syntax described in [BREX](https://github.com/BosqueLanguage/BREX).
+These literals are enclosed in slashes `/.../` for Unicode regular expressions, `/.../c` for regular expressions over `CString` values, and support the regex syntax described in [BREX](https://github.com/BosqueLanguage/BREX).

 ## Path Literals
 -- In Progress --